Ruha: Children

-Ruha also disguised herself as Noah's wife Anhuraita, sleeping with him and giving birth to three sons, Ham, Yam, and Yafet.

 Cosmological role

-According to Jorunn Jacobsen Buckley, Ruha is a complex character who can not be simply portrayed as an evil archon.
+According to Jorunn Jacobsen Buckley, Ruha is a complex character who cannot simply be portrayed as an evil archon.

 Captivity and role in creation

 As part of his descent to the World of Darkness, Hibil Ziwa leads Ruha out of the World of Darkness, claiming to lead her to her parents in the world above, and seals her in a world belonging to neither light nor darkness.
 When sealed in this world, she gives birth to Ur.
 Whereas Ur wishes to wage war against the World of Light, viewed in Ruha's mirror, Ruha discourages this intent.
 Hibil confiscates this mirror and binds Ur in chains, noting that Hayyi Rabbi had sent him in anger against Ur.

 Ruha sleeps with Ur in a futile attempt to liberate him, giving birth to the seven planets and twelve signs of the Zodiac, with whom she expresses dissatisfaction.
 Ruha and Ptahil both play a role in creation, with each gaining control when the other's power subsides, but cannot animate mankind with a soul, despite providing him with their own mysteries, since Ruha represents the ambivalent "spirit" element rather than the light-world "soul" element.
 Adam is made after Ptahil's image, while Hawa (Eve) is made either after Adam's image or after Ruha's, depending on account.
 When Adam dies and ascends to the World of Life, Ruha tempts Eve to mourn his loss, and laments her own lack of gnosis of the treasures of salvation; when Eve dies and is lead to the World of Light by Hibil, Ruha bewails that Hibil takes from her everything which is desirable, leaving only that which is worthless.